AlexanderAMalinov/Fast-form/README.md

-# Fast-form
+# Fast-forms

-Fast-form - cli application, allow you make form without coding and using any libraries.
+Fast-forms - cli application, allow you make form without coding and using any libraries.
 This application similar to Google Forms, but app was predominantly made for developers.
 In my opinion, this app will be very useful for collect information from user for further generate configuration file or other use.

 ## Сharacteristic

-Result of using Fast-form - JS file, which can be executed by NodeJS.
+Result of using Fast-forms - JS file, which can be executed by NodeJS.
 App building on "inquirer" npm package and it determine character of resulted JS file.
 !!!
 For correct execute resulted file need installed (locally) 'inquirer' package.